Anti-social behaviour and breaches of contract

 “My tenant is denying me access to the property.
 What can I do?”

-- Reasonable notice may be short notice if the repair work is urgent.
+Reasonable notice may be less than 24hrs if the repair work is urgent, such as a leak.

-- If English is not their first language they may not fully understand and appreciate the reason for the visit.
-Why not download our letter/email template which we have produced in a number of languages.
-If you are still experiencing problems the council’s Tenancy Relations Officer can facilitate communication with an over the telephone translator.
+- If English is not their first language they may not fully understand the reason for the visit.
+Why not download our letter/email template which we have produced in several languages.
+If you are still experiencing problems the Homeless Prevention Service at the council may be able to assist with a translator.

-- Their contact details may have changed and they may have overlooked the need to update you, so be sure to email and call/text.
+- Their contact number may have changed, and they may have forgotten to update you, so ensure you also send an email.

 - They may be in hospital or on holiday.

-- If a tenant has changed the locks it may be a breach of tenancy.
-However, a tenant has a right to “quiet enjoyment” of their home.
-If you or tradespeople keep turning up and letting yourselves in unannounced, this may be deemed as harassment, and the tenant may feel sufficiently threatened that they change the locks.
-Tenants may also have a legitimate reason to change the locks if they there is a security risk, and they cannot reach you.
+A tenant has a right to “quiet enjoyment” of their home and if you or tradespeople letting yourselves in unannounced, this may be deemed as harassment.
+If the tenant feels sufficiently threatened by this and they change the locks without consent, it may still be a breach of tenancy, However, tenants may have a legitimate reason to change the locks if there is a security risk, and they cannot reach you.